pongrut/CarND-LaneLines-P1/report.md

 8. draw_lines: Finds the left and right representative lines.
 9. draw_poly: Fills color into road space.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by calling best_2_lines() to get left and right line.
-The best_2_lines() function take 2 arguments first image itself and lines from hough_lines function, all potential horizontal lines are filter out and the rest are separate into to group.
-The right lines are line that has positive slope (slope greater than zero) and another group are left lines, then create representative lines of each group by using a one dimensional polynomial to find x1, x2 with define y_min (y right under middle of the image) and y_max (height of the image).
-(Fig.1) demonstrate of draw_lines function, the result of single line on the left and right lanes.
+The best_2_lines() function take two arguments first image itself and lines from a hough_lines function, all potential horizontal lines are filtered out, and the rest are separate into to group.
+The right lines are a line that has a positive slope (slope greater than zero), and another group is left lines.
+After that create representative lines of each group by using a one-dimensional polynomial to find x1, x2 with define y_min (y right under the middle of the image) and y_max (height of the picture).
+(Fig.1) demonstrate of draw_lines function, the result of a single line on the left and right lanes

-If you'd like to include images to show how the pipeline works, here is how to include an image:

 ![proposed best fit lines](best_fit_lines_demo.jpg) Figure 1.
-The green lines shows result of hough lines, the red lines are best fit lines for both left and right lanes.
+The green lines the result of hough lines, the red lines are best-fit lines for both left and right lanes.

 ### 2. Identify potential shortcomings with your current pipeline